 High-quality universal education and SRHR are both important due to the ancillary benefits they have as climate solutions.
 At times—regardless of a person’s intentions—these topics can be communicated in a way that is not rights-based or does not convey the importance of the right of girls and women to have full bodily autonomy.

 Gender equality and women’s and girls’ reproductive rights must be embedded into climate solutions and climate justice.
-Project Drawdown does not advocate for “small” or “ideal” family sizes or limiting fertility; such policies are generally racist, classist, and often coercive.
+Project Drawdown does not advocate for “small” or “ideal” family sizes or limiting fertility; such policies can be racist, classist, or coercive.
 Our model reflects changes in future population growth scenarios based on the United Nations’ population projections.
 We unequivocally advocate for all adolescents and women to have full bodily autonomy to decide whether, when, with whom, and how many children to have.

 When communicating about reproductive health, it is important to use language that reflects the agency of women and girls and their own choices while also considering different laws, policies, and practices around the world.